 But, it is said, the power of this huge capital is even now dangerously great; and will you increase that power?
 Now, Sir, I am far from denying that the power of London is, in some sense, dangerously great; but I altogether deny that the danger will be increased by this bill.
 It has always been found that a hundred thousand people congregated close to the seat of government exercise a greater influence on public affairs than five hundred thousand dispersed over a remote province.
 But this influence is not proportioned to the number of representatives chosen by the capital.
 This influence is felt at present, though the greater part of the capital is unrepresented.
 This influence is felt in countries where there is no representative system at all.
 Indeed, this influence is nowhere so great as under despotic governments.
-I need not regreat as under despotic governments.
 I need not remind the Committee that the Cæsars, while ruling by the sword, while putting to death without a trial every senator, every magistrate, who incurred their displeasure, yet found it necessary to keep the populace of the imperial city in good humour by distributions of corn and shows of wild beasts.
 Every country, from Britain to Egypt, was squeezed for the means of filling the granaries and adorning the theatres of Rome.
-On more than one occasion, long after the Cortes of Castile had become a mere name, the rabble of Madrid assembled before the royal palace, forced their King, their absolute King, to appear in the balcony, and exacted from him a promise that he would dismiss an obnoxious minister.
+On more than one occasion, long after the Cortes of Castile had become a mere name, the rabble of Madrid as-sembled before the royal palace, forced their King, their absolute King, to appear in the balcony, and exacted from him a promise that he would dismiss an obnoxious minister.
 It was in this way that Charles the Second was forced to part with Oropesa, and that Charles the Third was forced to part with Squillaci.
-If there is any country in the world where pure despotism exists, that country is Turkey; and yet there is no country in the world where the inhabitants of the capital are so much dreaded by the Government is no country in the world where the inhabitants of the capital are so much dreaded by the Government.
+If there is any country in the world where pure des-potism exists, that country is Turkey; and yet there is no country in the world where the inhabitants of the capital are so much dreaded by the Government. the capital are so much dreaded by the Government.
 The Sultan, who stands in awe of nothing else, stands in awe of the turbulent populace, which may, at any moment, besiege him in his Seraglio.
+As soon as moment, besiege him in his Seraglio.
 As soon as Constantinople is up, everything is conceded.
 The unpopular edict is recalled.
 The unpopular vizier is beheaded.
 This sort of power has nothing to do with representation.
 It depends on physical force and on vicinity.
 You do not propose to take this sort of power away from London.
 Indeed, you cannot take it away.
 Nothing can take it away but an earthquake more terrible than that of Lisbon, or a fire more destructive than that of 1666.
-Law can do nothing more terrible than that of Lisbon, or a fire more destructive than that of 1666.
+Law can do nothing structive than that of 1666.
 Law can do nothing against this description of power; for it is a power which is formidable only when law has ceased to exist.
 While the reign of law continues, eight votes in a House of six hundred and fifty-eight Members will hardly do much harm.
-When the reign of law is at an end, and the reign of violence commences, the importance of a million and a half of people, all collected within a walk of the Palace, of the Parliament House, of the Bank, of the Courts of Justice, will not be measured by eight or by eighty votes. will not be measured by eight or by eighty votes.
+When the reign of law is at an end, and the reign of violence commences, the importance of a million and a half of people, all collected within a walk of the Palace, of the Parliament House, of the Bank, of the Courts of Justice, will not be measured by eight or by eighty votes.